jk1608/springboot/spring-boot-24-refresh/Readme.md

 ## Runtime

-Project Root: spring-boot-24-refresh
+**Project Root: spring-boot-24-refresh
 Build Tool: Maven
-Java version: 8+
+Java version: 8+**

-Test results: The test case defined in SpringBoot21RefreshApplicationTest will fail
+**Test results: The test case defined in SpringBoot21RefreshApplicationTest will fail**

+## Debugging Reference
+Method of interest for debug is `public void initialize(ConfigurableApplicationContext applicationContext)` in the class `CustomApplicationContextInitializer`